Nexium Side Effects

 Hematologic side effects have included anemia, hypochromic anemia, cervical lymphadenopathy, epistaxis, leukocytosis, leukopenia, and thrombocytopenia.
 Agranulocytosis and pancytopenia have also been reported.

 Hepatic side effects have included bilirubinemia, abnormal hepatic function, and increase in SGOT and SGPT.
-Hepatitis, with or without jaundice, has also been reported.
+Hepatic failure, hepatic encephalopathy and hepatitis, with or without jaundice, have also been reported postmarketing.

 Metabolic side effects have included glycosuria, hyperuricemia, hyponatremia, increased alkaline phosphatase, excessive thirst, vitamin B12 deficiency, and weight increase/decrease.
 FDA warns that prescription proton pump inhibitor (PPI) drugs may cause low serum magnesium levels (hypomagnesemia) if taken for prolonged periods of time (in most cases, longer than one year).